emacs-eask/easky/README.md

 | `easky-lint-license`       | Run license linter        |
 | `easky-lint-org`           | Run org-lint on Org files |

-> 💡 These extenral tools are automatically installed in your sandbox!
+> 💡 These external tools are automatically installed in your sandbox!

 ### 🔗 Linking